 SEMT-Pielstick 16PA producing 2,400hp

 From Sulzer the SNCF saw fit to use eighty one 12LVA24's in five separate orders between June 1961 & December 1965, to be installed in the 68001 - 68081 series locomotives.
-The remarkable styling of these machines was due to the talent of Paul Arzens and the co-operation of four main subcontractors:
+The remarkable styling of these machines was due to the talent of Paul Arzens and the co-operation of four primary subcontractors:

 Compagnie de Ateliers et Forges de la Loire (CAFL) at St Chamond, with assistance from Fives-Lilles-Cail Company at Givors were responsible for the bodywork and bogies.